Illegal recruitment case adjourned

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 After completing his tenure, he left for abroad.
-Hashmi returned to Pakistan on February 10, 2018, and was arrested from the SC premises after it was revealed that he did not secure bail in some cases against him.
+Hashmi returned to Pakistan on February 10, 2018, and was arrested from the Supreme Court premises after it was revealed that he did not secure bail in some cases against him.

+LAHORE: An accountability court on Friday adjourned hearing of illegal recruitment reference against Asif Hashmi, the former chairman of Evacuee Trust Property Board (ETPB) and others.

 After completing his tenure, he left for abroad.
-Hashmi returned to Pakistan on February 10, 2018, and was arrested from the SC premises after it was revealed that he did not secure bail in some cases against him.
+Hashmi returned to Pakistan on February 10, 2018, and was arrested from the Supreme Court premises after it was revealed that he did not secure bail in some cases against him.

 Comments